Perfects locations for small ceremonies in MN

 2525 Dale St N, Roseville, MN 55113

-It is pretty modern, with a fountain, a pergola.
+It is pretty modern, with a fountain and a pergola. - Longfellow Gardens

 3933 E Minnehaha Pkwy, Minneapolis, MN 55417